About Me

 Research

-My research at Virginia Tech explores the dual role of CS students as consumers of and learners about AI technologies.
+My research explores the dual role of CS students as consumers of and learners about AI technologies.
 I am interested both in what government policies might shape the development and use of AI, and in how we teach students about AI and its impacts on society.
-A particular strand of inquiry explores student attitudes and competencies related to AI ethics and policy, culminating in the creation of a two-lecture "AI Policy Module" that I piloted with a graduate-level introductory machine learning class.
+A particular strand of inquiry explores student attitudes and competencies related to AI ethics and policy, culminating in the creation of a two-lecture "AI Policy Module" for technical AI/ML and standalone CS ethics courses.
 The module is intended to go beyond the 'surface-level' treatment of AI ethics, focusing instead on how tools, policies, and governance structures can be leveraged to promote the responsible development and use of AI.

 Publications